Frequently Asked Questions

 - How are volumes for regions, systems and cities calculated?

-- To calculate the 'aggregated volume' for a collection of storages on a particular date, we add up the most recent volume for each storage in the collection - provided the information is less than 30 days old.
-If the information is more that 30 days old it is left out of the calculation.
+To calculate the 'aggregated volume' for a collection of storages on a particular date, we add up the most recent volume for each storage in the collection - provided the information is less than 30 days old.
+If the information is more than 30 days old it is left out of the calculation.
 If too many of the storages are left out of the calculation, then the aggregated volume is not considered a valid estimate of the volume held in the region.
 This occurs if the accessible capacity of the missing storages is greater than 7% of the capacity of the region.